gabelius/hissscore/readme.md

    - Food spawns as either apples or hearts (30% chance for hearts when lives < 3).
    - 3 lives system: losing all lives ends the game.
    - Level progression: Score thresholds trigger higher levels with increased speed.
+   - **Heart Power-up System**:
+     - Hearts appear when player has less than 3 lives
+     - 30% chance to spawn heart instead of apple
+     - Hearts stay static for 5 seconds
+     - Then blink for 5 seconds before disappearing
+     - Collecting heart restores 1 life (max 3)
+     - Different sound effects for heart vs apple collection

 2. **UI and Controls**:
    - HUD displaying score, lives, current level, timer, and level name.